 19. What is the Purpose of useReducer()?

-20. What is the Purpose of useMemo?
+20. What is the Use of useMemo?

-22. What is the purpose of React Fragment?
+22. Why is React Fragment?

-React Fragment allows you to group a list of children without adding extra nodes to the DOM.
-It helps avoid unnecessary wrapper elements, leading to cleaner markup and better performance.
-You can use syntax <>...</> for fragments as well.
+React Fragment helps you to render a group of children without adding extra nodes to the DOM.
+It prevents unnecessary wrapper nodes, which keeps the markup cleaner and performance improved.
+You can also use <>.</> syntax for fragments.

 23. What are PropTypes in React?

-Here is the comparison of React and Angular:
+Following is the comparison of React and Angular:

-25. How do you write comments in React?
+25. How can I comment in React?

 - Single-line comments: // This is a comment